karayabin/universe-snapshot/universe/Ling/Light_UserData/doc/api/Ling/Light_UserData/Service/LightUserDataService/getNewResourceIdentifier.md

-Returns the resource identifier using the given resource id.
+Returns a unique resource identifier that can be inserted in the database, as the luda_resource.resouce_identifier value.